How our family structure is evolving – and what it means for the future

-When it comes to families with children, just over 65 per cent were intact families, just over 26 per cent were single parent families
+When it comes to families with children, just over 65% were intact families, just over 26% were single parent families

-Following close on their heels are intact families with just one child (23 per cent).
+Following close on their heels are intact families with just one child (23%).

-Next up are single parents with one child (15 per cent), intact families with more than three children (13 per cent) followed by single parent families where there is more than one child (11 percent).
+Next up are single parents with one child (15%), intact families with more than three children (13%) followed by single parent families where there is more than one child (11 percent).

-Blended and step-families make up almost twice the share of families today than they did in the eighties, but how do they fare economically when compared with intact families?
-Well, in 2011, 77 per cent of intact families owned their own homes – and the figure for blended and step-families was 60 per cent.
-Data on wages shows that blended and step-families aren’t that far behind intact families ($1878 a week versus $2073 a week) and are well ahead of single-parent families ($839 per week) in gross wages earned.
+Blended and step-families make up almost twice the share of families today than they did in the eighties.
+In 2011, 77% of intact families owned their own homes – and the figure for blended and step-families was 60%.
+Data on wages shows that blended and step-families aren’t far behind intact families ($1878 a week versus $2073 a week).
+Single-parent families fall behind with ($839 per week) in gross wages earned.

-Same-sex relationships have been included as part of official Australian statistics since the 1996 Census and federally, sexual orientation now features in anti-discrimination laws nationwide.
-However, statistical information on same-sex families is far from complete in this country and offers only a partial glimpse into the lives of LGBT (lesbian, gay, bisexual and transgender) Australians.
+Same-sex relationships have been included as part of official Australian statistics since the 1996 Census.
+Federally, sexual orientation now features in anti-discrimination laws nationwide.
+However, statistical information on same-sex families is far from complete in this country.
+The information available offers only a partial glimpse into the lives of LGBT (lesbian, gay, bisexual and transgender) Australians.

 The Australian Bureau of Statistics also reported that same-sex couples had a younger median age compared to opposite-sex couples – 40 years old as opposed to 48 years.

-When it comes to employment, opposite-sex couples are far less likely to have both partners in the workforce than same-sex couples, but this is due to age differences more than anything else: opposite-sex couples are five times as likely to be 65 years or over than same-sex couples.
+When it comes to employment, opposite-sex couples are far less likely to have both partners in the workforce than same-sex couples.
+This is due to age differences more than anything else.
+Opposite-sex couples are five times as likely to be 65 years or over than same-sex couples.

-On average, female same-sex couples have roughly the same number of children (22.2 per cent) as women who aren’t living with a partner.
+On average, female same-sex couples have roughly the same number of children (22.2%) as women who aren’t living with a partner.
 In contrast, less than three per cent of male same-sex couples have children.

 Women, work and the modern family